Dr. Kyser Lough

 Research Interests and Activities

-Dr. Lough researches visual communication and solutions journalism.
-Broadly, he hopes to advance the field of visual journalism by incorporating it into professional, academic and pedagogical spaces through his teaching and research.
+Dr. Lough researches visual communication and solutions journalism, both with an emphasis on photojournalism.
+He aims to advance the field of visual journalism further by incorporating his work into professional, research and classroom spaces.

 Dr. Lough has presented his research at both national and regional AEJMC conferences, as well as at ICA and specialty conferences.
 His research is published in peer-reviewed journals such as Journalism, Journalism and Mass Communication Quarterly, Journalism Practice, Visual Communication Quarterly, Digital Journalism and The Agenda Setting Journal.

-Dr. Lough’s teaching specialties include visual communication, specifically photojournalism, graphic design and visual method/theory, as well as general newswriting and related journalism courses.
+Dr. Lough’s teaching specialties include visual communication, specifically photojournalism, graphic design and visual method/theory, as well as general newswriting, ethics and related journalism courses.

 Prior to pursuing his Ph.D., Dr. Lough spent 10 years as a photojournalist, reporter and public relations practitioner.
 His work has appeared for the Associated Press and NCAA and in the Austin American-Statesman, Lexington Herald-Leader, Louisville Courier-Journal, Murray Ledger & Times and American Hunter Magazine among others.
 He continues to freelance as a photographer in Athens and specializes in concert and sports photography.